walkernr/RAGMAN/README.md

             .-/+oossssoo+/-.
 ```

-The utilized GPU was a NVIDIA RTX 3070 via CUDA on WSL.
+The utilized GPU was a NVIDIA RTX 3070 (8GB VRAM) via CUDA on WSL.
 However, preprocessing for large corpi used in testing was done using GCP resources (NVIDIA T4 with 32 vCPUs and 108 GB RAM) in order to deal with memory-intensive parallel tasks such as processing text with SpaCy and encoding the passages.

 ## How it works